 The town was first settled by ranchers and miners during the 1880s, but it wasn’t until gold was discovered by miner J.W.
-Dunfee in the 1920’s that the town would thrive and be aptly renamed Gold Point.
+Dunfee in the 1920s that the city would thrive and be aptly renamed Gold Point.

 Revenue the town earns from tourism goes toward the restoration and preservation of the Nevada landmark.
-The town has a true ghost town feel, with about 50 buildings still standing from its previous life.
+The city has an authentic ghost town feel, with about 50 buildings standing from its previous life.

 The post office serves as a museum and is open on weekends, while the mercantile store is the local gift shop, offering gifts and hats as well as local history books to take a piece of your visit home with you.

-Gold Point visitors can also take a self-guided tour around the town itself, or venture out on your own to explore old mining camps and hundreds of mines are all within a short drive.
+Gold Point visitors can also take a self-guided tour around the town itself or venture out on their own to explore old mining camps, and hundreds of mines are all within a short drive.

-Everyone in Gold Point treats you as a guest and the locals offer a nice itinerary.
-That usually starts with a Gold Point Museum tour, followed by a storytelling session and history lesson by Sheriff Stone.
+Everyone in Gold Point treats you as a guest, and the locals offer an excellent itinerary.
+That usually starts with a Gold Point Museum tour, followed by a storytelling session and a history lesson by Sheriff Stone.

 Gold Point Nevada Saloon

 Evenings at Gold Point are reserved for a round of table shuffleboard or pool on a 1909 Brunswick pool table in the local saloon.
-If you are staying at one of the miner’s cabins a family style sit down dinner is included in the evening.
+If you are staying in one of the miner’s cabins, a family-style sit-down dinner is included in the evening.

-Each cabin has an antique TV but stations are limited due to the remote location.
-Trust me you will be too busy to miss television.
+Each cabin has an antique TV, but stations are limited due to the remote location.
+Trust me; you will be too busy to miss television.
 If business calls, the rooms do offer free Wi-Fi Internet for your laptop.
-In addition, you will leave with a full belly as they are plenty of food.
+Also, you will leave with a full belly as they are plenty of food.

 Getting to Gold Point Nevada

 Gold Point is about a four-hour drive from Las Vegas.
-Drive North on US 95 approximately 165½ miles, (approximately 15 miles Past Scotty’s Junction).
+Drive North on US 95 approximately 165½ miles (approximately 15 miles past Scotty’s Junction).
 Turn Left (west) by the Cottontail Ranch onto 266.
 Go about 7½ miles and turn left on 774.
-Just 8 more miles to Gold Point.
+Just eight more miles to Gold Point.